mikkokivikoski/InverseMappingFunctions/README.md

 ## Structure of the repository

-### Examples
+### Analyses

- Small example data and a script to demonstrate how to infer the likelihoods for different bivalent crossover counts and how to predict the recombination frequency between two markers, by using the *p<sub>0</sub>(k)* function or inverse mapping functions.
+Analyses steps as R scripts.

 ### Data

 - Nine-spined stickleback (*Pungitius pungitius*) Marey map and offspring haplotypes.
 - Three-spined stickleback (*Gasterosteus aculeatus*) Marey map and offspring haplotypes.

+### Examples

+ Small example data and a script to demonstrate how to infer the likelihoods for different bivalent crossover counts and how to predict the recombination frequency between two markers, by using the *p<sub>0</sub>(k)* function or inverse mapping functions.

 ### Functions